 To get an Advance Parole travel document for business travel, you will need to complete Form I-131, provide evidence of your business travel, and send your completed documents to U.S. Citizenship and Immigration Services (USCIS).

-First, you need to complete Form I-131, officially named "Application for Travel Document."
+First, you need to complete Form I-131, Application for Travel Document.
 This form is the main Advance Parole document application.
 You can fill the form out online or download, print, complete, and send it to a USCIS office.

+Next, gather your filing fee and the supporting documents to submit.
 The filing fee for Form I-131 is $575.
 You can also qualify for a fee waiver if you have a pending adjustment of status application.
 You may not have to pay the full fee with a pending asylee or refugee travel document application.

 You should include the following documents in your application packet:

+You can either submit your form online through your MyUSCIS account or by mail.
 If you send your documents by mail, the USCIS address will depend on where you live and what mail service you use.
 It is essential to send your forms to the correct address.
 Otherwise, USCIS may reject your documents.
 You will have to resubmit them and wait out the processing time again.